 Try these measures to reduce or prevent periodontitis:

-- Brush your teeth twice a day or, better yet, after every meal or snack.
+Brush your teeth twice a day or, better yet, after every meal or snack.

-- Use a soft toothbrush and replace it at least every three to four months.
+Use a soft toothbrush and replace it at least every three months.

-- Consider using an electric toothbrush, which may be more effective at removing plaque and tartar.
+Consider using an electric toothbrush, which may be more effective at removing plaque and tartar.

-- Use a mouth rinse to help reduce plaque between your teeth, if recommended by your dentist.
+Use a mouth rinse to help reduce plaque between your teeth, if recommended by your dentist.

 Supplement brushing and flossing with an interdental cleaner, such as a dental pick, interdental brush or dental stick specially designed to clean between your teeth.

-- Get regular professional dental cleanings, on a schedule recommended by your dentist.
+Get regular professional dental cleanings, on a schedule recommended by your dentist.